Sebastian Rasmussen

 Jens Sebastian Beraque Rasmussen (born 17 June 2002) is a professional footballer who plays as a forward for Danish 1st Division club Hobro.
 Born in Denmark, he plays for the Philippines national team.

 Club career

 A former youth academy player of Randers, Rasmussen joined AGF in 2019.
 He returned to Randers in 2021 and became the part of reserve team Randers Freja.

 In July 2023, after playing half a season for the second team, Rasmussen was promoted to the first team of Hobro.

 International career

 In October 2021, Rasmussen was called up to the Philippines under-23 team for 2022 AFC U-23 Asian Cup qualification matches.

 In November 2022, Rasmussen was named in the Philippines national team squad for the 2022 AFF Championship.
-On 23 December 2022 he made his debut for the team by scoring two goals and providing an assist in a 5–1 win against Brunei.
+On 23 December 2022, he made his debut by scoring two goals and providing an assist in a 5–1 win against Brunei.
+In September 2026, he was named in the squad for the 2026 FIFA ASEAN Cup.